Grep not working with variables, even with quotes

 name=$BASH_REMATCH[1]

 (first occurrence.
-With zsh
+With zsh, replace BASH_REMATCH with match)

-is the tool to print (whole) lines matching a pattern.
-It's not appropriate to extract parts of a string (though some grep
+grep is the tool to print (whole) lines matching a pattern.
+It's not appropriate to extract parts of a string (though some grep implementations have -o<n> or -o options that can be used in some cases for that).

-Here, you can use expr
+Here, you can use expr:

 name=$(expr " $FILENAME" : '.*.(eng).' '|'